garysweaver/irie/README.md

     {'hello': 'world'}

-For more realistic use that takes advantage of existing configuration in the controller, take a look at the controller in `lib/restful_json/controller.rb` to see how the actions are defined, and just copy/paste into your controller or module, etc.
+For more realistic use that takes advantage of existing configuration in the controller, take a look at the controller in `lib/restful_json/controller.rb` to see how the actions are defined, and just copy/paste into your controller or module, etc. and modify as needed.

 ### Error Handling